geldata/gel-rust/gel-connpool/README.md

  3. The pool itself.
 This drives the blocks and the connector interface, and polls the algorithm to plan next steps during acquisition, release and during the timer-based planning callback.
- 4. The Python integration code.
-This is behind an optional feature, and exposes PyO3-based interface that allows a connection factory to be implemented in Python.

 ## Details